3stadt/presla/docs/roadmap.md

 - Default and alternative templates downloadable via zip from default presentation // generally better docs on custom templates
 - Better [decktape](https://github.com/astefanutti/decktape) integration or documentation for PDF generation
 - Some sort of [slideshare](https://slideshare.net)/[speakerdeck](https://speakerdeck.com/) integration of documentation

-> After v0.0.7 it's currently planned to gather feedback and gain some users.

 ---